 - Immediately DC 2 Times (V Stitch) into the first DC from the previous round.
-This creates the start of the spiraling effect.
+This creates the start of the spiralling effect.
 DC into the next 7 stitches, Next stitch DC twice (V Stitch) into the same stitch.
 DC remaining stitches around.

-- To continue the spiraling effect and growing your tree into a cone, you will go over the V Stitch in the previous round, on the 2nd DC of the V Stitch, Place another V Stitch to continue the cone widening growth.
+- To continue the spiralling effect and growing your tree into a cone, you will go over the V Stitch in the previous round, on the 2nd DC of the V Stitch, Place another V Stitch to continue the cone widening growth.
 Do this for every V Stitch you crochet over.

-- Continue to crochet in a never ending spiral until you get the height you want.
+- Continue to crochet in a never-ending spiral until you get the height you want.
 The height is determined by a Styrofoam Cone or whatever height you have in mind.
 You don’t need to count your revolutions.

 - When you have your desired height, fasten off and weave in your ends.

 Crochet Diagram Showing Stitches

 - Red Lines indicate where I am showing you to immediately crochet without slip stitching.
 This will make one continuous row from the top of the tree all the way to the bottom of the tree.

 - Fasten on Lion Brand Amazing Yarn on the side of the first post.
 CH 3.

 - Immediately DC 4 times on the same post.
 The way we are grabbing each post to DC onto is referred to as FPDC (Front Post Double Crochet).
 Ch 1, then FPDC 5 Times immediately on the next post directly beside it.